Skip to main content

 Resources

-Prospect Classification Tonnes Grade (Au g/t) Ounces Au
+Deposit Classification Tonnes Grade (Au g/t) Gold (oz)

 Notes:

-3. The mineral resource is contained within FGP tenements.
+3. The Mineral Resource is contained within the Forrestania Gold Project tenements.

-4. Estimates are rounded to reflect the level of confidence in these resources at the present time.
+4. Estimates are rounded to reflect the appropriate level of confidence.

-5. The mineral resource is reported at 0.5 g/t Au cut-off grade.
+5. The Mineral Resource is reported at a 0.5 g/t Au cut-off grade.

 Forrestania Gold Project location.
 View full size.